img

 Not Enough in Affair: The Cost of Settling for Less

 Eventually, you may normalize emotional starvation, convincing yourself it’s the best you’ll ever have.
-But that belief is both false and harmful.
+That belief isn’t true, even if it feels convincing

 Trauma Bonds: Why You Can’t Let Go of the Never Enough Affair Partner